Ask an Explorer

 Answers from: Susan Merle, Senior Research Assistant

-The two laser beams that are visible in many of the videos on the web are indeed used to measure distance.
-They are spaced 10 centimeters apart.
+The two laser beams that are visible in many of the videos on the Web are indeed used to measure distance.
+They are spaced 10 cm apart.
 Size can be deceptive under water and most objects appear larger than they really are.
-The lasers have been instrumental in determining the actual size of the features and creatures we observe on the seafloor.
-I'm glad you're watching the videos, as Bill Chadwick has been working very hard preparing them for the web.
+The lasers have been instrumental in determining the actual size of the features and creatures we observe on the sea floor.
+I'm glad you're watching the videos, as Bill Chadwick has been working very hard preparing them for the Web.
 Thanks for your question, Teresa.

 (top)

-Questions from: Kathleen Salinas's students from Rogue Community College
+Questions from: Kathleen Salinas's students, Rogue Community College

 Answers from: Lori Savage, Educator at Sea

-The shrimp colony that was closest to the brimstone pit at NW Rota-1 was less than 100 meters away!
-Those animals have special adaptations to live that close to volcanic activity.
-Mobility for one!
+The shrimp colony that was closest to the Brimstone Pit at NW Rota-1 was less than 100 m away!
+Those animals have special adaptations that enable them to live that close to volcanic activity.
+Mobility, for one!

 Can you see anything from the volcanoes while you are on the surface?

-Great question.
-Here at the Mariana Arc, we have seen no surface indications of volcanic activity.
-I have been told though, that there are other submarine volcanoes that spew so much sulfur, it has been found at the water's surface. (the Kermadec arc, north of New Zealand)
+Great question!
+Here at the Mariana arc, we have seen no surface indications of volcanic activity.
+I have been told though, that there are other submarine volcanoes that spew so much sulfur, it has been found at the water's surface.
+(An example of this is the Kermadec arc, north of New Zealand.)

 (top)